-The 'Alexandrian' patterns found many followers in the computer science discipline, especially after the so-called 'GOF' book for object-oriented design [22].
-Some of the fields that have adopted patterns are: software architecture [17],[34], hypermedia engineering [33], object-oriented analysis [21], business modeling [20], etc. Design patterns have also been developed for the field of Human Computer Interaction [26], including patterns for Interaction Design [6], [19], User Interfaces [38], Web Applications [40], Cooperative Interaction [29], Usability [24] and for teaching Human-Centered Design [35].
-There is also a repository of patterns in the conventional learning and pedagogical discipline, mainly focused on teacher-based learning [31].
-Recently the e-learning community has established a design pattern repository [3],[18], and it is this domain where the added value of this paper aims at.
-A relevant initiative that attempts to define reusable design techniques in user-modeling based adaptivity and adaptability can be found at [1].
+The 'Alexandrian' patterns found many followers in the computer science discipline, especially after the so-called 'GOF' book for object-oriented design [15].
+Some of the fields that have adopted patterns are: software architecture [16],[17], hypermedia engineering [18], object-oriented analysis [19], business modelling [20], etc. Design patterns have also been developed for the field of Human Computer Interaction [21], including patterns for Interaction Design [22], [23], User Interfaces [24], Web Applications [25], Cooperative Interaction [26], Usability [27] and for teaching Human-Centred Design [28].
+There is also a repository of patterns in the conventional learning and pedagogical discipline, mainly focused on teacher-based learning [29].
+Recently the e-learning community has established a design pattern repository [30],[31], and it is this domain where the added value of this paper aims at.
+A relevant initiative that attempts to define reusable design techniques in user-modelling based adaptivity and adaptability can be found at [32].

-This paper aims to initiate a pattern language for the domain of AWES, based on a well-established reference model for adaptive hypermedia, the AHAM model [10].
+This paper aims to initiate a pattern language for the domain of AWES, based on a well-established reference model for adaptive hypermedia, the AHAM model [2].
 In particular, it uses the various layers, components and interfaces of AHAM to categorize and organize the patterns.
 It also portrays an overview of the entire pattern language at three levels of abstraction:

-- The seven categories of patterns according to AHAM - The organization of the patterns in a specific category - A sample exemplary pattern of a specific category
+- The seven categories of patterns according to AHAM - The organization of the patterns in a specific category, the user model - A sample exemplary pattern for each level of refinement of the user model category

 The structure of the rest of this paper is as follows: the second section categorizes the pattern in the domain of AWES into seven thematic groups by utilizing the AHAM reference model.
-The third section presents an overview of the patterns in one category, namely the user model patterns, while the fourth section portrays an exemplary pattern.
+The third section presents an overview of the patterns in one category, namely the user model patterns, while the fourth section portrays three exemplary patterns for different levels of refinement in the user model category.
 Finally, the fifth section wraps up with conclusions and ideas for future work.